geschwei/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_03_Lab2_Ex2_Monitor_Office_365.md

 	‎**Note:** There might be little or no data shown because there is not much mailbox usage in the lab environment.

-7. At the top of the **Usage** page, select the **Select a report** drop-down arrow.
+7. Scroll back to the top of the **Usage** page and select the **Select a report** drop-down arrow.
 In the menu that appears, select **Exchange**, and then select **Mailbox usage**.

 8. Select the following different date views to see how the display changes: **7 days**, **30 days**, **90 days** and **180 days**.

+9. Scroll down to the bottom of the page to see mailbox details for each of the active users.

-9. Scroll back to the top of the page.
+10. Scroll back to the top of the page.
 On the menu bar above the chart, it currently displays **Mailbox usage** followed by a drop-down arrow.
 Select the drop-down arrow, and in the menu that appears, select **SharePoint**.
 In the SharePoint group, select **Site usage**.

-10. Select the following different date views to see how the display changes: **7 days**, **30 days**, **90 days** and **180 days**.
+11. Select the following different date views to see how the display changes: **7 days**, **30 days**, **90 days** and **180 days**.

+12. Scroll down to the bottom of the page to see details for each of the site collections for your tenant.

-11. You now want to review the reports that are available in the **Security &amp; Compliance center**.
-In your browser, select a new tab and then enter the following URL in the address bar: **https://protection.office.com.**
+13. You now want to review the reports that are available in the **Security &amp; Compliance center**.
+In the **Microsoft 365 admin center**, in the left-hand navigation pane, scroll down to the list of admin centers and select **Security**.

-12. In the **Office 365 Security &amp; Compliance center**, scroll down in the left-hand navigation pane and select **Reports,** and then under the **Reports** section, select **Dashboard.**
+14. In the **Office 365 Security &amp; Compliance center**, scroll down in the left-hand navigation pane and select **Reports,** and then under the **Reports** section, select **Dashboard.**

-13. Scroll down to any report that has data displayed and click in the chart area to open the **Report Viewer** for that particular report.
+15. Scroll down to any report that has data displayed (for example, **Top senders and recipients**) and click in the chart area to open the **Report Viewer** for that particular report.

-14. After reviewing the report, select **Dashboard** in the menu bar at the top of the page to return to the report dashboard.
+16. After reviewing the report, select **Dashboard** in navigation thread at the top of the page (Home > Dashboard > Report Viewer - Security &amp; Compliance) to return to the report dashboard.

-15. Repeat these last two steps for any other report that has data displayed.
+17. Repeat these last two steps for any other report that has data displayed.

-16. Close the **Security &amp; Compliance center** tab in your Internet Explorer browser, but leave the other Microsoft 365 admin center tabs open for the next task.
+18. Close the **Security &amp; Compliance center** tab in your Internet Explorer browser, but leave the other Microsoft 365 admin center tabs open for the next task.

 ### Task 3 – Submit a Help Request to Microsoft Support

-With Microsoft 365, if you ever run into a situation where you need assistance with a problem, you must submit a service request with the Microsoft Support team.
-As part of Adatum's pilot project, Holly and Patti Fernandez, Adatum's Service Support Administrator, have decided to submit a test request that does not require a call back so that they know how to submit a request should a situation ever arise that requires it.
+If an organization runs into a situation in Microsoft 365 where it needs assistance with a problem, it must submit a service request with the Microsoft Support team.
+As part of Adatum's pilot project, Holly Spencer and Patti Fernandez (Adatum's Service Support Administrator) have decided to submit a test request that does not require a call back.
+They are performing this task to become familiar with the service request process.

-1. On the LON-DC1 VM, in the **Microsoft 365 admin center** tab of your Internet Explorer browser, select **Support** in the left-hand navigation pane, and then select **Service request history** to see if there are any outstanding service request tickets.
+1. On the LON-DC1 VM, in the **Microsoft 365 admin center** tab of your Internet Explorer browser, select **Support** in the left-hand navigation pane, and then select **View service requests** to see if there are any outstanding service request tickets.
+You should verify that no service requests appear on the **Service request history** page.

 2. In the left-hand navigation bar, under the **Support** group, select **New service request**.

-3. In the **Support Assistant** window that appears, select the Message line at the bottom of the window (which currently displays **Messge e.g. How do I install Office?**), type the following and then press Enter: **This is a test of the request system.
-A call back is not needed.**
+3. In the **Support Assistant** window that appears, select the Message line at the bottom of the window (which currently displays **Messge e.g. How do I install Office?**) and type the following message: **This is a test of the service request system; a call back is not needed.** When you are done, select the **Send message** arrow icon that appears below the message line.

 4. This displays a list of recommended articles related to the issue that you entered.

 5. If you need further assistance and would like to speak to a Microsoft support agent, at the top of the window select the **headset** icon (the middle icon) to get help from one of the support agents.
 Select the **headset** icon now.

-6. In the **Contact support** window that appears, do NOT enter any information; instead, just review the information that you would enter to complete this request in a real-world environment.
+6. In the **Contact support** window that appears, do NOT enter any information; instead, just review the information that you would enter to complete this request in a real-world situation.
 You could also attach any necessary documents before selecting **Contact me** at the bottom of the page.   <br/>

 	‎**IMPORTANT:** Do NOT complete this form in your lab environment.
 If you enter this request with the **Phone** option selected, you will receive a call from a Microsoft 365 support representative.

 7. Select the **X** in the upper right-hand corner of the page to close the **Contact support** window.

-8. Leave your LON-DC1 VM open for the next lab.
+8. Leave your LON-DC1 VM open for the next lab exercise.
-‎
-‎

 # Proceed to Lab 2 - Exercise 3